© Cathy Carty

-- Digby scallop fisherman wins Canadian arm wrestling championships
+- Digby scallop fisherman defends his Battle of the Atlantic arm wrestling belt

 Still he won the amatuer over 176 pounds class, beating out fellow Digbytonian Jeff McBride.
 McBride was also second to Sean Weaver of Middleton with his right in the 198 pound class.

 Ron Morehouse of Digby finished fourth in the left over 176 pounds class.

 Carty has started going to the gym this winter and thinks that added strength is going to make a big difference for him.